quasarframework/quasar-starter-kit/.github/ISSUE_TEMPLATE.md

 - Are you sure you are reporting to the right repo?
 If you are not reporting an issue which deals directly with Quasar distributable, then there are [multiple Quasar repos](https://github.com/quasarframework) besides this one.
 Find the right one.

-- Check if the issue is reproducible with the latest stable version of the quasar-boiler plate repo.
+- Check if the issue is reproducible with the latest stable version of the quasar-boilerplate repo.
 If you are using a pre-release, please indicate the specific version you are using.

 - It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
 Issues with no clear repro steps will not be triaged.
 If an issue labeled "need repro" receives no further input from the issue author for more than 5 days, it will be closed.